Kotlin/dokka/kdm-renderer/docs/glossary.md

 and changing the scheme breaks every existing inbound link to the documentation.
 KDM needs an equivalent — gap G-01, question Q-013.

+**`DRI.extra`.** The last DRI field: an optional string holding a JSON key-to-value map (`DRIExtraContainer`) whose keys are the qualified names of `DRIExtraProperty` objects.
+An open bag for what the other five fields cannot express.
+In practice Dokka defines exactly one such key, `EnumEntryDRIExtra`: an enum entry is encoded into `classNames` as `TestEnum.E1`, which the other fields cannot tell apart from a nested classifier, so the marker in `extra` is what says the last segment is an entry and not a class.
+Its readers are the ones building URLs — it is why `JavadocExternalLocationProvider` emits `TestEnum.html#E1` rather than `TestEnum.E1.html` (`JavadocExternalLocationProvider.kt:37`).
+The lesson for KDM: `extra` is not model extensibility but a sign that the identifier's fields do not cover one special case — `generation/kdp/ids.kt` handles it by hand, splitting `classNames` back into a class and an entry name (G-01).

 **Location provider / resolver.** Turns a DRI into a URL.
 Internal resolvers handle declarations in the current build; *external* resolvers handle links into other libraries' documentation, including Javadoc-format targets.